buchananta/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+  It takes the current route in the browser.
+I'm a little uncertain why it needs to be used instead of just './' However, it seems to work cohesively with react-router, while using './' doesn't maintain state?
 1. How would you explain form validation to someone who has never programmed before?
+  You use a library (yup) to create a schema, or basically, a file with a definition of what the data should look like in order to be accepted.
+You can then have the browser check the current form against that schema, it can then throw errors that can be displayed, or say the data is accepted.
 1. In 1-2 sentences, define end to end testing.
+  It's testing the functionality of the whole program/webpage all in one.
+Focusing on 'can the user perfom this task.' rather than anything lower level

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements